 Our Top Pick

-Updated in December for 2019 – 5 new guitars added with new FAQ & Demo sections
+Updated in March 2019 – 5 new guitars added with new FAQ & Demo sections

 Discover the best seven string guitars for metal music at fair prices